Dosage Form: oral suspension

 Interaction with Other Antimicrobials

-Antagonism has been demonstrated in vitro between nitrofurantoin and quinolone antimicrobial agents.
-Nitrofurantoin, in the form of Nitrofurantoin Oral Suspension, has been shown to be active against most of the following bacteria both in vitro and in clinical infections: (see INDICATIONS AND USAGE).
+Nitrofurantoin, in the form of Nitrofurantoin Oral Suspension, has been shown to be active against most strains of the following bacteria both in vitro and in clinical infections: (See INDICATIONS AND USAGE).

 The following in vitro data are available, but their clinical significance is unknown.
 Nitrofurantoin exhibits in vitro activity against the following bacteria; however, the safety and effectiveness of nitrofurantoin in treating clinical infections due to these bacteria have not been established in adequate and well controlled clinical trials.